-WASHINGTON, D.C. -- The head of the U.S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA) announced today that federal disaster aid has been made available for South Dakota to supplement state and local recovery efforts in the area struck by a severe winter storm from November 27-29, 2005.
+WASHINGTON, D.C. -- The head of the U.S. Department of Homeland Security?s Federal Emergency Management Agency (FEMA) announced that federal disaster aid has been made available for South Dakota to supplement state and local recovery efforts in the area struck by a severe winter storm during the period of April 18-20, 2006.

-Acting FEMA Director R. David Paulison said federal funding is available to state and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by the severe winter storm.
-The counties included in the disaster declaration are Aurora, Beadle, Bon Homme, Brookings, Brown, Charles Mix, Clark, Codington, Davison, Day, Deuel, Douglas, Edmunds, Grant, Gregory, Hamlin, Hanson, Hutchinson, Jerauld, Kingsbury, Marshall, Miner, Roberts, Sanborn, and Spink.
+Acting FEMA Director R. David Paulison said federal funding is available to state and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by the severe winter storm in the counties of Bennett, Butte, Harding, Jackson, Meade, and Perkins.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.

-Paulison named Thomas J. Costello as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Costello said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.
+Paulison named Tony Russell the Federal Coordinating Officer for federal recovery operations in the affected area.
+Russell said additional designations may be made at a later date if requested by the state and warranted by the results of further damage assessments.

 FEMA manages federal response and recovery efforts following any national incident.
 FEMA also initiates mitigation activities, works with state and local emergency managers, and manages the National Flood Insurance Program.
 FEMA became part of the U.S. Department of Homeland Security on March 1, 2003.